tytydraco/yessleep/out/My_Husband_Started_Sleepwalking.md

 Ahead, a soft orange glow emanated from a stone cave.
 Smoke drifted out.
 Gus stepped inside.
 I could hear whispering… and a strange sucking sound.
 I crept forward.
 Inside, a campfire lit a wider chamber.
 Eight or nine naked people—men and women, fit and fat—stood around it, shoulders slumped, heads down, moaning and swaying.
 The circle wasn’t sensual—it was formal.
 In the firelight I saw crude symbols painted in ash on each chest.
 They stood motionless except for a low chant.

 A shadow shifted.
 The smoke cleared, revealing a strange man prowling behind the circle.
 His body was covered in thin, bristly hair—dense with tiny follicles, like a cactus or a spider.
-When the smoke parted, his mouth area twisted open and a funnel-like office extended out and plunged into one of the naked victims’ necks.
+When the smoke parted, his mouth area twisted open and a funnel-like orifice extended out and plunged into one of the naked victims’ necks.

 I gasped—too loud—and clamped my hand over my mouth.
 The creature turned toward me.
 I scrambled back but knocked a pile of rocks loose.
 They tumbled down stone steps, echoing through the cave.
 The thing screeched.
 From behind, a damp cloth pressed to my mouth—I struggled, head spinning—then nothing.
 When I came to, I lay tangled in my sheets, a burning pain behind my eyelids.
 I recalled the events of the night and shook Gus awake, but he didn't remember any of it.
 I wrote everything down in case I soon struggled with the same haze.